Andrew-Reid/d3-slippy/README.md

 ### slippy.zoomScaleExtent(*[min,max]*)

-Takes an array specifying a min and max zoom level for the map. *Unlike other methods, this is expressed in tile units.* Tile scales start at 0 (entire world on one tile).
+Takes an array specifying a min and max zoom level for the map measured in **tile** units.
+Tile scales start at 0 (entire world on one tile).
 For a given integer scale value (n) the number of tiles needed to map the world is
 4^n.
 This is method is in tile units as tile sets have minimum and maximum scale values in tile units.

+If no array is given, returns the zoom scale extent in **zoom** units.
+This extent can be provided to d3.zoom().scaleExtent to set the bounds of zooming given a specified range of zoom levels specified in tiles.

+*This method will be split into two*

 ### slippy.zoomTranslateExtent(*extent*)